Connecticut Nursing Programs and Degrees Guide

 Nursing majors must complete 130 credits of general college and nursing course requirements at Fairfield University to earn a Bachelor of Science in Nursing (BSN).
 The program generally takes four years to complete.
 Students will take a full range of nursing courses, completing the majority of those classes in the final two years of the program.
 Coursework focuses on therapeutic nursing interventions, mental health nursing, geriatric nursing, patterns of illness, and public health nursing.
 Students gain hands-on experience through clinical experiences during the academic year and may complete non-credit internships during the summer.
 Nursing majors can become involved on campus by joining the Student Nurses Association and Sigma Theta Tau Mu Chi, an honor society for nursing students.

 Quinnipiac University’s School of Nursing awards the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year, 127 credit program.
 Students must take general college requirements in addition to nursing core courses, which include labs, and electives to fulfill degree requirements.
-Students gain real world experience by completing clinical rotations at one of several dozen affiliate medical facilities, such as Bridgeport Hospital, Connecticut Children’s Center, Grove Hill Medical Center, and Southington Public Schools.
+Students gain real world experience by completing clinical rotations at one of the several dozens of affiliated medical facilities, such as Bridgeport Hospital, Connecticut Children’s Center, Grove Hill Medical Center, and Southington Public Schools.
 Networking and educational opportunities are available for students who join the Quinnipiac Student Nurses Association and the Tau Rho Chapter of Sigma Theta Tau International.

 Master’s in Nursing Programs in Connecticut